msclarissawhite/localhappenings-v2/USER_MANUAL.md

 **Age Suitability** checkboxes allow organizers to indicate if the event is suitable for Family-Friendly, Young Children (0-5), Kids (6-12), Teens, Adults Only, Seniors, or All Ages.
 Multiple options can be selected.

-**Environment** checkboxes indicate whether the event is Indoor, Outdoor, or both.
+**Environment** checkboxes indicate whether the event is Indoor, Outdoor, or Mixed Indoor/Outdoor.
+Select all that apply to accurately describe your event venue.

 **Accessibility Information** is the most detailed section and is mandatory.
 However, "Unknown" or "Not Relevant" are always acceptable answers for any field.
 The section is divided into five categories with radio button options (Yes, No, Unknown, Not Relevant):